|Tree, in my back yard|

 For wisdom I look to four sources, two secondary, the other two primary.

 One of my secondary sources is philosophy.
 Philosophy is philo - sophia, the "love of wisdom."
 I have immersed my self in philosophical literature since 1970, when I changed my university major to philosophy.
-I have gotten a lot of wisdom from philosophers, even from atheists who, though I disagree with their core conviction, display intra-worldview intuition.
+I have gotten a lot of wisdom from philosophers, even from atheists who, though I disagree with their core convictions, display intra-worldview intuition.

 My second secondary source for wisdom is people who know God, who spend much time with God, and reflect on their experiences with God.
 In 1970 I became a believer in God and follower of Jesus.
 Two books were placed into my hands, Mere Christianity by C.S.
 Lewis, and The Cost of Discipleship by Dietrich Bonhoeffer.
 Since then I have not stopped reading Christian theistic wisdom literature, having up to ten books going at a time.